thoughtspot/tse-step-by-step/lesson-05-embed-search/README-05.md

 ## Test search embed

 The last step is to test the embedded search.
-Simply refresh the application (with cache disabled), then click the Search link and you should see something like the following:
+Simply refresh the application (with cache disabled), then click the Search link, and you should see something like the following:

 ![img.png](images/search-embed.png)